Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Experiments

 \subsection{Performance Comparison (RQ1 \& RQ2)}

 Table \ref{tab:cmp_exp} presents a comparative analysis of the proposed GDRT method against the baselines.
 Overall, GDRT demonstrates substantial performance improvements across all datasets.
-By mitigating language bias, reducing excessive reliance on auxiliary tokens, and enhancing the model’s ability to capture user-specific behavioral patterns, GDRT delivers marked gains in both accuracy and fairness.
-Specifically, GDRT achieves an average improvement of 24.29\% in NDCG@10 compared with SOTA methods.
-In terms of fairness, GDRT significantly alleviates the model’s tendency to recommend items strongly correlated with auxiliary information, leading to an average reduction of 37.43\% in MGU@5 relative to the SOTA baselines.
-In contrast, other comparison methods yield only marginal improvements, and their lack of explicit mechanisms to address language bias results in limited fairness enhancement.

-Furthermore, we evaluate the performance of GDRT when integrated into other advanced LLM-based RS.
-As shown in Table \ref{tab:gen_exp}, GDRT consistently achieves significant performance gains and improves fairness across all methods, indicating that it can be seamlessly incorporated into diverse LLM-based recommenders while exhibiting strong generalization capability.
+By mitigating context bias, reducing excessive reliance on auxiliary tokens, and enhancing the model’s ability to capture user-specific behavioral patterns, GDRT delivers marked gains in both accuracy and fairness.
+Specifically, GDRT achieves an average improvement of 24.29\% in NDCG@10 and 37.43\% reduction in MGU@5 compared with the best baseline.
+In contrast, other comparison methods yield only marginal improvements over SFT, and their lack of explicit mechanisms to address context bias results in limited fairness enhancement.
+Furthermore, since GDRT operates solely by modifying the loss function, it can be easily integrated into existing LLM-based RS without altering their architectures.
+To verify its general applicability, we further evaluate GDRT when incorporated into several advanced LLM-based recommendation methods.
+As shown in Table \ref{tab:gen_exp}, GDRT consistently yields significant improvements in both performance and fairness across all evaluated methods, demonstrating its strong generalization capability.
+Additional comparisons using alternative prompt templates and LLMs beyond those used in the main experiments are provided in Appendix \ref{apd:performance}.